denevell/Natch-Android/README.md

 * I should see a retry option
 * I shouldn't add the thread on empty editext
 * I should see empty screen on no threads
-* I should keep the found threads on rotate / onResume
+* I should keep the found threads on rotate / onResume / app close
 * I should be able to press more to see more threads
 * I should see how many more pages there are to view
 * I should be able to set the numbers of threads shown